 3- Faithful in our Circles of Relationships

-For those who are asking, yes I do believe God can use a "Tent Making" job to provide for your needs.
-But that shouldn't be an excuse not to keep relationship with others.
+For those who are asking, yes, I do believe God can use a "Tent Making" job to provide for your needs.
+But that shouldn't be an excuse not to keep a relationship with others.

-He told us that if you are running a business and you had it is growing to the point where you need to expand and need a loan one of the first questions the bank will ask is about your customer base.
-He said that if 25% of your business is from one customer the bank will not give you a loan because you are, "high risk."
+He told us that if you are running a business and you had, it is growing to the point where you need to expand and need a loan; one of the first questions the bank will ask is your customer base.
+He said that if 25% of your business is from one customer, the bank will not give you a loan because you are "high risk."

 This can also be applied to our support base.
-If 25% of our support base is from one supporter our ministry is at high risk.
+For example, if 25% of our support base is from one supporter, our ministry is at high risk.

-If you have 4 supporters giving 25% equally and you lose one supporter for whatever reason you take a major hit.
-It is better to have 10 supporters giving 10% each then 2 giving 50% each (I understand it never works out that way).
+If you have 4 supporters giving 25% equally and lose one supporter for whatever reason, you take a significant hit.
+So it is better to have 10 supporters giving 10% each than 2 giving 50% each (I understand it never works out that way).

-Personally I have talked to missionaries who only had one supporter and lost their supporter.
-They started talking about leaving the mission field because of lack of funds.
+Personally, I have talked to missionaries who only had one supporter and lost their supporter.
+Then, they started talking about leaving the mission field because of a lack of funds.

 So what does this mean?

-Even if you are fully supported with 3 or 4 supporters, you need to expand your support base.
-Praise God if you are one of those who fully supported by only a few.
-But take that has God's grace and a time that you can spread out your support base.
+Even if you are fully supported by 3 or 4 supporters, you need to expand your support base.
+Praise God if you are one of those who are fully supported by only a few.
+But take that as God's grace and a time that you can spread out your support base.
 Keep building your contact list and communicate with potential supporters.
-I know that after 20 years as a missionary your support base will change.
+I know that after 20 years as a missionary, your support base will change.
 It always does.
-Some people will stop supporting and then others will join in.
-But if you are not working on your support base you cannot make it the long hall.
+Some people will stop supporting, and then others will join in.
+But if you are not working on your support base, you cannot make it to the long hall.

-Most of us when reading the book of Philippians don't think about what it was.
+Most of us, when reading the book of Philippians, don't think about what it was.
 It is Paul writing a letter to his supporters.
 He was discipling and thanking them for their support.
-As missionaries let us keep lines of communication to those who support us.
+As missionaries, let us keep lines of communication with those who support us.

-If you need some help with raising your support please go to https://www.unmuzzledox.com/ , sign up for their blog, and read more tips on how to raise your support.
+If you need some help raising your support, please go to https://www.unmuzzledox.com/ , sign up for their blog, and read more tips on increasing your support.